-The purpose of the loan can be debt consolidation, refinancing, a major purchase, and so on.
+The purpose of the loan can be refinancing, a major purchase, and so on.

 Personal loans come with a set period of time in which you pay off the loan.
 This can range from 12 months to 60 months or longer.
 While longer repayment periods can ease the burden and lower the cost of your monthly payments, keep in mind that paying back your loan over a longer period of time means paying more in interest in the long-run.

-We already reviewed some basic information you’ll need to have for the pre-qualification process, but there’s more you’ll want to have ready on hand when you submit your full application with a lender or marketplace.
+We already reviewed some basic information you’ll need to have for the pre-qualification process, but there’s more you’ll want to have ready on hand when you submit your full application with a lending partner or marketplace.

-Here is a list of the documents or information you will likely have to submit for most lenders:
+Here is a list of the documents or information you will likely have to submit: